rabarbar15/bookstore-app/README.md

 ## Features
 * **Browse Books**: Users can browse the available list of books in the store.
 Each book is presented with its title, author, description, and price.
 * **Add to Cart**: Users can add selected books to their shopping cart.
 They can also increase or decrease the quantity of book copies in the cart.
-* **Ordering**: After adding books to the cart, users can proceed to the ordering process.
+* **Order**: After adding books to the cart, users can proceed to the ordering process.
 They can view a summary of the order and enter their contact information in a form.

 ## Built With
 * Typescript